ShivamH1/dropBy/backend/postman-collections/README.md

 - All collections are configured for `http://localhost:8080`
 - Tokens are automatically managed through test scripts
 - Maps APIs require user authentication (not captain authentication)
+- Ride APIs require user authentication (not captain authentication)
-- Vehicle types are validated on captain registration
+- Vehicle types are validated on captain registration and ride creation
 - All password fields should be at least 6 characters
 - Email validation is enforced on registration and login